75asu/devops-gallery/README.md

-# devops-gallery
+# DevOps Gallery

-## This repo contains multiple DevOps projects that I built  folowing different resources to upskill my knowledge in different DevOps tools
+> This repo contains multiple DevOps projects that I have built following different resources to upskill my knowledge in different DevOps tools.
+It contains two set of folder one is _**mini-projects**_ and another is _**major projects**_

-This setup is automated, repeatable and has IaC(Infrastructure as Code) to reduce the hassle of setting up and environment with different scenarios.

-Tools used to prepare the Sandbox Environment to hold the setup are

-- Hypervisor : Oracle VirtualBox
-- Automation : Vagrant
-- CLI : Git Bash
-- IDE : VS Code
+Quick access to all the mini projects - [Mini Projects Index Page](https://github.com/measutosh/devops-gallery/blob/main/mini%20projects/00_INDEX_PAGE_OF_PROJECTS.md)<br>
+Quick access to all the major projects - [Major Projects Index Page](https://github.com/measutosh/devops-gallery/blob/main/major%20projects/00_INDEX_PAGE_OF_PROJECTS.md)